MicrosoftDocs/MIMDocs/MIMDocs/reference/mim2016-password-management.md

 Password synchronization works with the password change notification service (PCNS) on an Active Directory domain, and allows password changes that originate from Active Directory to be automatically propagated to other connected data sources.
-FIM accomplishes this by running as a Remote Procedure Call (RPC) server that listens for a password change notification from an Active Directory domain controller.
-When the password change request is received and authenticated, it is processed by FIM and propagated to the appropriate management agents.
+MIM accomplishes this by running as a Remote Procedure Call (RPC) server that listens for a password change notification from an Active Directory domain controller.
+When the password change request is received and authenticated, it is processed by MIM and propagated to the appropriate management agents.

 >[!IMPORTANT]